Ford Fiesta review

 The Ford Fiesta is a top class supermini that appeals to enthusiastic drivers and economy-minded families alike

 Designed to take on small car rivals such as the VW Polo, Peugeot 208, Skoda Fabia and Vauxhall Corsa, the Fiesta combines decent practicality and low running costs with engaging driving dynamics and distinctive styling.

-As with all Ford models, there’s wide range of trim levels to choose from, including Studio, Style, Zetec, Zetec S, Titanium, Titanium X, Red and Black Editions and ST. All models get the same rakish and head-turning exterior styling and are available in either three or five-door guise – apart from the Red/Black and ST, which are three door only.
+Regardless of specification, all Fiestas get the same rakish and head-turning exterior styling and are available in either three or five-door guise.
+The only exception are the Red/Black and ST, which are three-door only.

 The Fiesta has a reputation for delivering fun handling and an entertaining drive, and it can still show its most recent competitors a thing or two about driver involvement.